Punch Whisk :

 INTENTIONAL

-Using or based on what one be done on certain purpose.
+Using or based on what one be done on a certain purpose.

 EFFECTIVE